SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/email/vade.md

 ## Configure

+!!! info
+Consuming logs from Vade now requires the Vade Threat Intel & Investigation (TII) module.
+MSSP partners can benefit from this module from their Partner's Portal.
+Final customers are invited to contact their Vade commercial contact to setup this module.

 First you need to reach the `Playbooks` page in order to initiate your playbook using the dedicated button.

 You can directly choose the `Get M365 Email Events` trigger if you are creating a playbook from scratch otherwise you will have to find it